Skip to content

 return renamed_projections

-This can then be used in a SQL model as shown below:
+This can then be used in a SQL model like this:

 1